Data Protection Statement

 In the wake of GDPR, other similar legislation has been passed around the world, notably the CCPA for California residents, and the Data Protection Act 2018 for UK residents.
 While CrankWheel’s focus has been on GDPR compliance, the practices we adopted to become GDPR compliant also allowed us to achieve compliance with CCPA and DPA 2018.

 Nothing in this document is intended to be legal advice, and should not be used as a substitute for legal assistance.
-Data controllers have final responsibility for understanding and complying with the GDPR.
+Data controllers have final responsibility for understanding and complying with the GDPR and other regulations.

 Definitions